Best Choices at a Glance:

 - The following instrument is listed on clearance due to a slight cosmetic defect which does not affect playability or sound in any way.

 - Handcrafted with solid maple and spruce tonewoods, 100% genuine ebony fittings, and oil finish.
-Outfit includes everything you need: oblong case, genuine Brazilwood bow, rosin, high quality shoulder rest, and strings.
+Outfit includes everything you need: oblong case, genuine Brazilwood bow, rosin, and strings.
 Case color may vary.

 Kennedy Violins are one of the best out there for great quality and affordability.
 Their only pitfall may be the aesthetics, which has no effect on the sound quality or playability.
 But if you are more interested in quality and price then a Bunnel Pupil Clearance Student Violin Outfit is a great choice for your child.
 Many cheaper violins on the market are cheap for a reason.
 They may look the part, but the sound quality is generally lacking.